 This surge in popularity has propelled palladium prices by 20% (annualized over 2016), much higher than any other precious metal.
-Even though this meteoric rise in the value of palladium has persuaded many investors, a few still remain unconvinced.
+Even though this meteoric rise in the value of palladium has persuaded many investors, a few remain unconvinced.

 The palladium market is just starting to bloom and the rarity of palladium, coupled with its broad variety of industrial uses, bode well for it as an investible precious metal.
-Investors and collectors can expect to see a wide range of palladium-based products cropping up on the precious metals market, as mints try to fulfill increasing demand for the metal.
+Investors and collectors can expect to see a wide range of palladium-based products cropping up on the precious metals market, as mints try to fulfill the increasing demand for the metal.

 However, just like any other precious metal, palladium prices will also fluctuate depending on the condition of the market at specific points of time.

 Even though palladium hadn’t really caught on as an investible precious metal, palladium-based ETFs have existed on the market for much longer – displaying the confidence investors have had on the metal as an asset.
-One of the major contributors to the lack of palladium products in the market is its rarity, making it relatively difficult for interested individuals to obtain a quality palladium product, compared to say gold or silver.
+One of the most significant contributors to the lack of palladium products in the market is its rarity, making it relatively difficult for interested individuals to obtain a quality palladium product, compared to say gold or silver.